natmegsweden/meeg_course/tutorial_07_statistics.md

 The shaded areas are the clusters above the significance threshold that, in this case, mean that we reject the null hypothesis.

-> **Question 7.2:** Write a summary of the single-channel non-parametric cluster-based permutation test as if you were to report the result of the test and interpretation hereof in the results section of a scientific paper.
+> **Question 7.2:** Write a summary of the single-channel non-parametric cluster-based permutation test as if you were to report the result of the test and interpretation thereof in the results section of a scientific paper.

 ## Non-parametric cluster-based permutation tests on all channel data